samarit329/AnotherMe_Project/README 3.41.58 PM.md

 Phone side,
 Robot side,
 ,and Mounted Mobile side which will be mounted on the robot and used as camera sensor.
-This project developed using Java and C++ programming languages
+This project developed using Java and C++ programming languages.

 # Usage: